OnlineMarketPlace-ITA/.readME/README.md

 # Online Marketplace Management 🛒🌐

-An application for managing an online marketplace, facilitating user authentication, product management, order processing, and API gateway services for both web and mobile platforms.
+A microservices-based application for managing an online marketplace, facilitating user authentication, product management, order processing, and API gateway services for both web and mobile platforms.

 ## Services